Download the PHP package kudashevs/accept-language without Composer

 Logging

-There is the possibility to log information gathered throughout the execution process.
-To start logging set the configuration option log_activity to true and provide an instance of Psr\Log\LoggerInterface implementation through the useLogger method.
+The package is capable to log information gathered throughout the execution process.
+To start the logging process, you must provide an instance of Psr\Log\LoggerInterface implementation to the useLogger method.

 Log events

-To distinguish the stages of the execution process the package introduces the log events.
-If you want to log only specific events, please add these events to the log_only option.
-If the log_only set to empty, the package logs all known events.
+To distinguish different stages of the execution process the package introduces log events.
+If you want to log specific events only, please add these events to the log_only option.
+If the log_only is empty, the package logs all known events.

 Usage example